F5Networks/f5-openstack-agent/doc/HowTo-DeployLBaaSAgent.md

 #How to Deploy the F5 LBaaS Agent in OpenStack

 ## Overview
 This guide will help you set up load-balancing as a service (LBaaS) in OpenStack using the F5 LBaaS Plug-in.
-Deploying the F5 LBaaS Plug-in and Agent in an OpenStack distribution allows you to provision virtual IPs, server pools, a health monitor, and load balancing on your hardware or Virtual Edition BIG-IP.
+Deploying the F5 LBaaS Plug-in and Agent in an OpenStack distribution allows you to provision virtual IPs, server pools, health monitors, and load balancing on your hardware or Virtual Edition BIG-IP.

 ### Prerequisites

+- Download the F5 OpenStack Plug-in package from [F5's DevCentral](https://devcentral.f5.com/d/openstack-neutron-lbaas-driver-and-agent).

-- Install the [F5 LBaaS Plug-in]({{ f5-os-lbaasv1/index.html | prepend: site.url }}) before you deploy the Agent.
+- Install the [F5 LBaaS Plug-in Driver]({{ f5-os-lbaasv1/index.html | prepend: site.url }}) before you deploy the Agent.

 - Set up at least one BIG-IP cluster - or, 'device service group \(DSG\)' -  before you deploy the Agent.
 You'll need administrator access to the BIG-IP and all cluster members to do so.

 **Tip:** Make note of the IP addresses and credentials for the devices in the cluster; you'll need to enter them in the Agent config file\(s\).